Jaron15/GroundedElectrical/README.md

 # Arizona Electrical Services Website

 ## Overview
-This project is a dynamic and user-friendly website designed for a local Arizona electrical service company.
+This project is a dynamic and user-friendly website designed for a local Arizona electrical service company, Grounded Electrical Service.
 It serves as a comprehensive digital platform, providing detailed information about the company's services, customer testimonials, and easy online engagement options.

 ## Features
 - **Service Options**: List of services broken down by commercial and residential.